is-a-dev/.github/profile/README.md

 ## Who we are
 We are a free subdomain service who provide sweet-looking `.is-a.dev` subdomains for developers!

-Heads over to our [GitHub repository](https://github.com/is-a-dev/register) to get started.
+Head over to our [GitHub repository](https://github.com/is-a-dev/register) to get started.
 Alternatively, you can also join our [Discord server](https://discord.gg/is-a-dev-830872854677422150) and run `/register` in the commands channel.

 ## Why use us?
 - We support many types of records (A, AAAA, CNAME, MX, TXT)